ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 Altibase requires a disk with sufficient storage space to hold tablespaces (to store data), transaction logs, and Altibase software.
 Altibase software and transaction logs require at least 1GB of space, respectively.

-You should have at least 12GB of free disk space to smoothly run the database.
+There must be at least 12GB of free disk space to smoothly run the database.

 #### Network